5 Days in Barcelona: Visitor Itinerary

 Morning

-• Choose beach and promenade if you want a relaxed Mediterranean finish.
+• Choose the beach for a relaxed Mediterranean finish.

 Afternoon